-This web site will be closing down shortly, but please join my Facebook page, i have transferred all the information from my site to it https://www.facebook.com/pages/Canine-Crèche/109818935704839?ref=hl
+This web site will be closing down shortly, but please join my Facebook page, i have transferred all the information from my site to it look up on Facebook canine crèche and we the one with the bone!

 What It Is

 Masticatory muscle myositis (MMM) is a neuromuscular disease in which the muscles used by the dog to chew – the jaw and temporal muscles, which are called masticatory muscles – are inflamed, and it is painful and difficult or impossible for the dog to open its mouth.

 MMM is an immune-mediated disease which is reportedly well known in the Cavalier King Charles spaniel as being hereditary.
 Other breeds in which MMM is most common are German shepherds, Labrador retrievers, Doberman pinschers, and Golden Retrievers.

 “Myositis” is a general term for inflammation of the muscles.
 “Immune-mediated” diseases are conditions in which the immune system may over-react or start attacking the body.
 MMM has also been known as “eosinophilic myositis” or “atrophic myositis”.
 The inability to open the mouth is called “trismus”.

 This condition is limited to the masticatory muscles because they have a molecular structure, called 2M muscle fibers, which are found nowhere else in the dog’s body.
 Masticatory myositis results when the immune system’s antibodies specifically target these 2M muscle fibers.

 The disorder is known to have an early onset in Cavalier King Charles spaniels, having occurred in Cavalier litter mates as young as twelve weeks of age, and several other CKCSs before six months.
 The reported typical age of onset is about three years

 In a 2005 study, Dr. Diane Shelton, board certified in veterinary internal medicine, concluded: